kbodwin/kbodwin-apero/content/projects/_index.md

 ---
 title: Projects
-description: "Here are some of my open-source software development projects.
-My two areas of focus currently are meta-packages to help educators produce R content, and implementation of complex association mining methods."
+description: "This section contains published academic papers and ongoing research.
+My primary research interests are in the development and implementation of novel association mining techniques, and in applications to the biological sciences and the digital humanities."
 show_post_thumbnail: true
 show_author_byline: false
 show_post_date: false